2020 community impact grants

 The Caring for Our Community Program provided services to nearly 1,700 individuals, and on more than 667 occasions, program participants received vouchers and/or financial assistance that allowed them to obtain medications; arrange for transportation; acquire durable medical equipment, and more.

-"On behalf of all of our Caring for Our Community Partners, we would like to share our appreciation to PCCF for their ongoing support and dedication to caring for some of our most vulnerable individuals in our community," said Tara Slevin, Vice President and Chief Philanthropy Officer, Jennie Edmundson Foundation.
+"On behalf of all of our Caring for Our Community Partners, we would like to share our appreciation to the Community Foundation for their ongoing support and dedication to caring for some of our most vulnerable individuals in our community," said Tara Slevin, Vice President and Chief Philanthropy Officer, Jennie Edmundson Foundation.
 "We are honored to partner with such an amazing organization!"

 Justice For Our Neighbors-Nebraska DBA Immigrant